spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/spryker-middleware.md

 ### Mapper

-A mapper is a way to generate an array for `WriteStream` via data taken from `ReadStream`.
-You should define keys for the new array and match them to payload data according to the strict rules provided as `MapperConfigTransfer`.
+A *mapper* is a way to generate an array for `WriteStream` by data taken from `ReadStream`.
+You must define keys for the new array and match them to payload data according to the strict rules provided as `MapperConfigTransfer`.

 At first, you should implement `SprykerMiddleware\Zed\Process\Business\Mapper\Map\AbstractMap`.
 The abstract methods necessary for implementation are `getStrategy()` and `getMap()`.